Logic System

 </Mod>

-elements work similarly to their Trigger equivalents.
+The Name and ID elements work similarly to their Trigger equivalents.

-element specifies an icon to be displayed ain the mapper when the event is selected.
+The Icon element specifies an icon to be displayed ain the mapper when the event is selected.

 Unlike Triggers, Events also support various values that can be entered by the player